-Additionally, as of July 21, 2023, we were under contract to acquire 17 properties with an aggregate purchase price of \$43.6 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
-We expect to meet our short-term liquidity requirements, including our construction financing and tenant reimbursement obligations and potential investment in future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities and borrowings under the Revolving Credit Facility, and potentially through proceeds generated from asset sales and our 2022 ATM Program, under which we may issue common stock with an aggregate gross sales price of up to \$338.0 million as of June 30, 2023.
+Additionally, as of October 23, 2023, we were under contract to acquire 7 properties with an aggregate purchase price of \$22.7 million, subject to completion of our due diligence procedures and satisfaction of customary closing conditions.
+We expect to meet our short-term liquidity requirements, including our construction financing and tenant reimbursement obligations and potential investment in future single tenant properties, primarily with our cash and cash equivalents, net cash from operating activities, issuance of common stock subject to outstanding forward purchase commitments, borrowings under the Revolving Credit Facility and borrowings under the 2029 Term Loan, and potentially through proceeds generated from asset sales and our 2022 ATM Program, under which we may issue common stock with an aggregate gross sales price of up to \$327.3 million as of September 30, 2023.